 Curtis Walker — WHA historian & author

 Mr. Walker is a meticulous and dedicated hockey historian and author.
 He has spent years completing an exhaustively researched book on the WHA Winnipeg Jets that is published by the WHA Hall of Fame.
-Mr. Walker, appropriately, resides in Winnipeg, Manitoba, and is also the official statistician for the WHA Hall of Fame.
+Mr. Walker, appropriately, is originally from Winnipeg, Manitoba, and is also the official statistician for the WHA Hall of Fame.

 Jim Farmer — WHA historian